app-generator/sample-flask-charts-js/README.md

 > Sample project crafted with Flask, Flask-RestX and Charts.JS - provided by `AppSeed`

 This is a sample code to showcase how to plot charts using Flask as the backend framework.
-Frontend uses `Bootstrap 5` for styling and Chart.js for dynamic charts.
-The dataset is loaded via a custom Flask CLI and the project homepage showcases three charts type: `line`, `bar` and `pie`.
+Frontend uses `Bootstrap5` for styling and `Chart.js` for dynamic charts.
+The dataset is loaded via a custom **Flask CLI** and the project homepage showcases three charts type: `line`, `bar` and `pie`.

 <br />